juantrillo1997/juantrillo1997/README.md

 # 🗺 Portfolio

-Welcome to my data portfolio.
-Here, you will find a comprehensive summary of my projects in the field of data analysis and modeling.
-Each entry provides an overview of the methodologies used, insights gained, and the impact of the work conducted.
+Welcome to my data portfolio, where I showcase a diverse range of projects focused on Natural Language Processing (NLP), machine learning, and advanced data analysis techniques.
+These projects highlight my work in areas such as sentiment analysis, neural networks, predictive modeling, and exploratory data analysis (EDA).
+Each entry details the machine learning algorithms applied, the insights derived, and the impact of these data-driven solutions, reflecting a comprehensive understanding of modern data science methodologies.

 ## 📚 Table of Contents